olgazju/data_analytics_dashboard_starter_kit/README.md

   #### Connect the Virtual Environment to the Project Directory

-  Navigate to your project directory and set the local Python version to the virtual environment you just created:
+  Set the local Python version to the virtual environment you just created:

   ```bash
   pyenv local da_kit